networknt/light-doc/content/tutorial/bot/build-light-bot.md

 ```

 Once build is completed, you can find a bot-cli-fat-1.0.jar file in ~/networknt/light-bot/bot-cli/build/libs folder.
 This jar file contains the command line class to execute light-bot tasks.

+As you can see this project is built with Gradle as we are trying to support both Maven and Gradle in the light-codegen for API projects.

+The first time build will take a while as Gradle 4.4.1 and Kotlin DSL need to be downloaded.